According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 Blooming is rare for this particular plant when grown as an indoor houseplant.
 But some growers have had blooms in the spring season for the ones growing in outdoor gardens.

-Syngonium Wendlandii blooms are typically observed in the mature climbing plants; young plants don’t bloom at all.
+Syngonium Wendlandii blooms are typically observed in mature climbing plants; young plants don’t bloom at all.

-Syngonium Wendlandii plant has a slow growth rate, but a fully mature plant is 5 feet in height and 2 feet in width.
+Syngonium Wendlandii plant has a slow growth rate, but a fully mature plant is 5 feet in height (152cm) and 2 feet in width (61 cm).
+The plant will reach its ultimate height in 5-10 years.

-This plant will start as compact, but as it matures, it likes to spread in all directions.
+This plant will start as compact, but as it matures, it spreads in all directions.
 Provide the plant adequate support to climb on, and you can enjoy the long vines.

 Wendlandii has dark green velvety leaves on long stalks, and the central vein is silvery.
 The silver variegation in the midrib of the leaves is the most distinctive feature that resembles a feather.